ros2/ros2_documentation/source/Contributing/Migration-Guide.rst

 The creation of the publisher and rate objects looks pretty similar, with some changes to the names of namespace and methods.
-For the publisher, instead of an integer queue length argument, we pass a quality of service (qos) profile, which is a far more flexible way to control how message delivery is handled.
-In this example, we just pass the default profile ``rmw_qos_profile_default`` (it's global because it's declared in ``rmw``, which is written in C and so doesn't have namespaces).

 .. code-block:: cpp

    //  ros::Publisher chatter_pub = n.advertise<std_msgs::String>("chatter", 1000);
    //  ros::Rate loop_rate(10);
      auto chatter_pub = node->create_publisher<std_msgs::msg::String>("chatter",
-       rmw_qos_profile_default);
+       rclcpp::QoS(1000));
      rclcpp::Rate loop_rate(10);

+Instead of an integer depth argument, we could pass in a quality of service (``QoS``) profile, which is a far more flexible way to control how message delivery is handled.
+The default profile is ``rmw_qos_profile_default`` (it's global because it's declared in ``rmw``, which is written in C and so doesn't have namespaces).

-The creation of the outgoing message is different in both the namespace and the fact that we go ahead and create a shared pointer (this may change in the future with more publish API that accepts const references):
+The creation of the outgoing message is different in the namespace:

 .. code-block:: cpp

    //  std_msgs::String msg;
-     auto msg = std::make_shared<std_msgs::msg::String>();
+     std_msgs::msg::String msg;

 In place of ``ros::ok()``, we call ``rclcpp::ok()``: